quentinglorieux/romainquentin-nuxt-v1/content/research/behavioral-dymamics.md

 ---
 title: "Behavioral Dynamics of Learning"
+description: "We study how the brain alternates between practice- and rest-related modes of learning, revealing when different forms of learning occur."
-image: "/img/research/learningdynamics.jpg" # or cover/thumbnail/hero.image
+image: "/img/research/learningdynamics.jpg"
+tags: ["learning", "neuroscience", "behavior"]
+publications:
+    - "doi:10.1016/j.cub.2020.05.077"
+    - "doi:10.1016/j.neuron.2017.08.009"
+    - "doi:10.1016/j.neuron.2016.12.031"
+sort: 1
 ---

 We are investigating the behavioral short-scale dynamics of learning.
 During a learning session, some types of learning are evidenced during short rest periods and others during the practice itself.

-For example, statistical learning occurs during the practice itself while more complex rule learning occurs during short-breaks.
-Knowing when the brain learns is crucial for both the comprehension of memory formation and consolidation and for developing new training and neurorehabilitation strategies in healthy and patient populations.
+For example, statistical learning occurs during the practice itself while more complex rule learning occurs during short breaks.
+Knowing **when** the brain learns is crucial both for understanding memory formation and for developing new neurorehabilitation strategies.